Policy-Oriented Binary Classification: Improving (KD-)CART Final Splits for Subpopulation Targeting: Additional literature reivew

+Our methods do not need a randomized control trial/quasi-experiment/instrumental variable for unconfoundedness, which is a key assumption for the policy learning literature.
+Experimental data (or observational data that satisfies unconfoundedness) is not always available.

+For instance, in the case of tax credit programs (the example in our introduction), it is nearly impossible to experiment since the tax credit program is a one-time, urgent assistance package for households during financial crisis.
+Policymakers are unlikely to test out the assistance package with a random set of households and then evaluate how to allocate these assistance packages at the population level.
+There are two reasons.
+One, such an experiment is ethically questionable; two, by the time such an experiment is completed, the financial crisis might have already been over.

-(iii) Our methods do not need a randomized control trial or a quasi-experiment which is a key assumption for the policy learning literature.
-Experimental data is not always available.
-For instance, in the case of temporary tax credit programs, it is nearly impossible to conduct an experiment since taxes are collected annually.
-In such cases, classic policy learning may be impractical, but LPC can help refine policy design by identifying and targeting the subgroups that are more likely financially constrained.
+In such cases, classic policy learning is impractical.
+LPC can help refine policy design by identifying and targeting the subgroups that are more likely to be financially constrained.
+It is much faster for the policymakers (in this case, the Italian central bank) to collect data on households' financial information (e.g., whether the household is financially constrained) than to experiment.

-(iv) The criterion function for the policy learning literature is a general welfare criterion defined with respect to treatment effect.
-We assume a very straightforward thresholding rule as illustrated in the introduction, construct a misclassification risk based on such a rule, and use this risk as the criterion function.
-The misclassification risk is not a function of the treatment effect since there is no treatment in our problem setup.

-(v) The theoretical results of the policy learning literature are usually bounds on regret (welfare loss).
-Since we do not work with welfare function, our theoretical results are with respect to misclassification risk: lower risk under continuity (Theorem \ref{theorem penalized loss works}) and optimality under continuity plus monotonicity (Corollary \ref{theorem monotonic eta uniform X}).

-(vi) Our method is computationally much cheaper than those mixed integer programming methods proposed in the policy learning literature.
-Many empirical studies conducted in the policy learning literature use one or two covariates to decide treatment assignment rules \citep{kitagawa2018should,mbakop2021model,athey2021policy}, our methods can easily accommodate a large number of features as their complexity is the same as constructing CART.